-The units of electricity carried in the RECs available for sale will match the total amount of electricity from local RE sources generated or purchased by CLP over a specific period of time.
-As of end-June 2023, around 143GWh were sold through RECs, equivalent to a reduction of 56,000 tonnes of carbon emissions.
+- The units of electricity carried in the RECs available for sale will match the total amount of electricity from local RE sources generated or purchased by CLP over a specific period of time.
+Any CLP's residential or business customers can support local development of RE by purchasing RECs. - CLP's RECs have been well-received by commercial and industrial customers since its launch.
+As of end-June 2024, around 320GWh were sold through RECs, equivalent to a reduction of 125,000 tonnes1 of carbon emissions.
 Many corporate customers have committed to larger and longer RECs purchases, demonstrating their commitment to long-term sustainability and supporting local renewable energy development.